Previously, working remotely was a lifestyle only a few employees tried out. Now, every company has moved its “offices” at home.

 Keeping a clean, distraction-free work environment

 Some of us can work from anywhere.
 Others are completely bothered by everything that’s going on around them and simply can’t focus if they haven’t cleaned up or put their files in order.
-Beyond keeping your desk clutter-free, individuals are turning to setting up their own space or room for working from home:
+Beyond keeping your desk clutter-free, individuals are turning to set up their own space or room for working from home:

 “To stay focused on the work and not get distracted by other issues, have a special place in the house for work.
 If you don’t have a dedicated office space, you have to adapt another room in your home in the best possible way.
 For example, one that has adequate lighting and little to no noise or movement of people, but is also not too far from the center of the house.” – Pablo Gaitan